Stop Unwanted Emails from Signing In to Your Microsoft Account

 Step 1Sign In to Your Microsoft Account

-Signing into your Microsoft account is the first step to managing its settings.
-You’ll need to go to account.microsoft.com and enter your email or phone number and password to get started.
+Signing into your Microsoft account is the first step to managing its settings, like controlling who can sign in using your aliases.
+To get started, go to account.microsoft.com and enter your email or phone number and password.

 - Open your web browser (like Edge, Chrome, or Firefox).